Jinnmail/jinnmailapp/readme.md

 sudo docker run --publish 3000:3000 --detach jinnmailapp or if not using docker use screen and npm start
+... or don't use screen and use
+$ pm2 start bin/www
 ```

 ### Troubleshoot Deployment